60dimension/IELTS-Vocabularies/Vocabulary04.md

 They believe the law discriminates against women.

-The company's creative endeavors are thriving.
+The company's creative endeavours are thriving.

 A cow stood on the tracks.